 Spangmik village is 156 km east of Leh, situated just on the banks of famous Pangong Lake in Ladakh, It’s a tiny village with just seven families that make a living by rearing pashmina goats and growing barley during the short summer season.
 It gives spectacular views of the Changchenmo range to the north of Lake, glaciers and snowcapped peaks of the Pangong range above Spangmik.
 Since it’s a long drive from Leh, it makes sense to stay overnight.
 Most of people stay in expensive tents but very few knows that there are some nice homestays in the village which are much cheaper and gives good homely comfort.

 Dolkar’s is a well maintained traditional Ladakhi home situated most near to the Pangong Lake.
 You can enjoy your morning tea while having a spectacular view of snowcapped Pangong Range.
 The cozy living room cum kitchen is the place you can spend hours chatting with other fellow travelers.
 It has a fireplace in the middle that keeps it warm in the extreme temperatures of Ladakh.
-There are 3 double rooms with an attached toilet and a hall which can accommodate 6 people with a common toilet.
+There are 2 double occupancy rooms and a hall which can accommodate 6 people with a common western toilet.
 There is another composite toilet outside the home.

 This is the place which remains open even in winters when temperature goes well below -20 degree and Pangong Lake freeze completely.